Wanna-Get-High/workflows/user.workflow.28E13B3B-A0EB-4AC2-BA2E-0F85801B3ACA/README.md

 # INSTALLATION / REQUIREMENT

-The only thing you need is ruby that's all :)
+The only thing you need is ruby and google chrome that's all :)

 # USAGE OF THE WORKFLOW